ValentinKil/ARCPythonTutorial/ARCtutorial.md

 # 0. Introduction to ARC

 The Advanced Research Computing (ARC) service provides access to High Performance Computing resources, support, and advice to researchers within the University of Oxford.
-There is a extensive documentation on how to use ARC :
+There is an extensive documentation on how to use ARC :

 * [ARC User Guide](https://arc-user-guide.readthedocs.io/en/latest/)
 * [ARC Software Guide](https://arc-user-guide.readthedocs.io/en/latest/)
 * [ARC Module List](https://arc-module-list.readthedocs.io/en/latest/)

-And some training are regularly organized : [Training](https://www.arc.ox.ac.uk/training). **The aims of this tutorials is to provide a short hand on document that should help Python users to quickly start using ARC.** The documents cited above are the reference documents, with all the details and regular update.
-The tutorials is written from the perspective of a Mac users, Linux users should be able to follow the same instruction but Windows users should refer to the official documentation.
+And some trainings are regularly organized : [Training](https://www.arc.ox.ac.uk/training). **The aim of this tutorials is to provide a short document that should help Python users to quickly start using ARC.** The documents cited above are the reference documents, with all the details and regular update.
+The tutorial is written from the perspective of a Mac user, Linux users should be able to follow the same instructions but Windows users should refer to the official documentation.

 At the centre of the ARC service are two high performance compute clusters - arc and htc.